-Industry sues over NYC crackdown on sugary drinksOctober 12th, 2012 in Health /
+Industry sues over NYC crackdown on sugary drinksOctober 12, 2012 in Medicine & Health / Health

 (AP)—Soft drink makers, restaurateurs and other businesses are suing to block New York City's move to end the sale of super-sized, sugary drinks in many eateries.